 The Process for Complaints Involving Administrators, Staff, and/or Third-Party Contracts

 Students who have complaints/concerns regarding administrators, staff and/or third-party contractors may submit the Student Complaint Form.
 This form will go to Human Resources and will then be directed to the appropriate parties for review.
 The complainant will receive information regarding the relevant next steps in the process.

 The Process for Complaints Involving Faculty

 This process is for complaints/concerns regarding faculty.
 Before beginning this process, please note that all parties are advised to maintain accurate records related to the steps taken from the time a student reports a concern to the final conclusion.
 Records may include: written summaries, memos and letters, meeting notes, email correspondence, and other relevant paperwork that help document both the complaint or concern and the resolution measures taken.
-A list of all department chairs, associate deans, and deans can be found here.
+View the list of all department chairs, associate deans, and deans.

 Process Steps for Complaints Involving Faculty